 The Fund tracks the Northern Trust Developed Markets ex-US Quality Low Volatility Index2 and Northern Trust Investments Inc. (NTI) is the investment adviser for FlexShares ETFs.

 NTI starts with the Northern Trust Global Index 3, which represents approximately 97.5% of world’s float adjusted market capitalization.
-Then, they exclude all U.S.-based companies and apply a multi-faceted Quality Score (QS) to measure a company’s core financial health and evaluate whether it may increase (or decrease) its future dividends.
+Then, they exclude all U.S.-based companies and apply a multi-faceted Quality Score (QS) to measure a company’s core financial health.

 Based on these characteristics, each company’s stock receives a quality score and is assigned to quintiles, with quintile 1 representing the highest-quality companies and quintile 5 representing the lowest.
 The index eliminates all stocks in quintile 5, based on evidence that low-quality companies historically have exhibited higher volatility.